LastMonopoly/advent_of_code/README.md

 ## Project structure

-- Source code can be found under `/bin` folder
+- Solution code can be found under `/bin` folder
 - Unit test can be found under `/test` folder

 ## About Flutter and Dart

-Dart to Flutter is like Kotlin to Android.
+- Dart to Flutter is like Kotlin to Android

-Flutter can be integrated into existing android projects without hassle.
+- Flutter can be integrated into existing android projects without hassle

-Flutter allows the development of rich user experience fast & performant.
+- Flutter allows the development of rich user experience fast & performant
 - [Integrate a Flutter module into your Android project](https://docs.flutter.dev/development/add-to-app/android/project-setup)